kanors-emr/VerveStacks-docs/methods/stress-timeslices.rst

    - Select sustained stress weeks for extended storage and ramping analysis
    - Capture multi-day operational challenges that daily analysis might miss

-**Formal Clustering for Remainder**
-   All non-selected hours are aggregated using traditional clustering methods (seasonal and diurnal patterns), ensuring comprehensive temporal coverage while focusing computational resources on critical periods.
+**Day-Based Seasonal Clustering**
+   Unlike traditional month-based aggregation, VerveStacks clusters all 365 days directly into seasons based on their net load patterns.
+This approach captures multi-day events (such as wind droughts or sustained low-solar periods) that may span across month boundaries.

+   The clustering algorithm:

+   - Analyzes each day's net load profile (mean, peak, minimum, variability, daytime/evening patterns)
+   - Groups days with similar characteristics into contiguous seasons
+   - Enforces a minimum days-per-season threshold (default: 5 days) to prevent fragmented single-day seasons
+   - Preserves temporal continuity so adjacent days remain in the same cluster when patterns are similar

+   This day-level granularity is essential for capturing the operational reality of battery storage systems that operate on daily charge/discharge cycles, and for identifying sustained renewable droughts that stress system flexibility over multiple consecutive days.

 **Adaptive Timeslice Assembly (ISO-Specific)**
    The final timeslice structure combines:
    - High-resolution critical periods (hourly detail where it matters most)
-   - Clustered representative periods (efficient aggregation for routine operations)
+   - Day-clustered seasons (365 days grouped into 4-12 seasons based on net load similarity)
+   - Hour-clustered periods (24 hours grouped into 3-8 diurnal periods)
    - Proper weighting to preserve annual energy balance

-   **Each ISO receives its own complete timeslice definition**—including both the stress periods and the aggregated clusters.
+   **Each ISO receives its own complete timeslice definition**—including both the stress periods and the day-based aggregated clusters.
 Germany's winter scarcity periods will differ completely from Brazil's dry season challenges or Japan's summer peak stress.

 Validation and Visualization
 =============================